This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 winter solstice

-The secrets of the sun that influence the winter solstice | The science and culture behind the shortest day
+The secret of the sun affecting the winter solstice

 This is because the Earth is at its most tilted towards the Sun.